-- (22b) 'Relayed link' means a contractual and technical arrangement that allows issuer and investor central securities depositories (issuer and investor CSDs) to hold and transfer securities through an account with a third CSD (a "middle CSD"), which acts as an intermediary". - (23) 'transferable securities' means transferable securities as defined in point (18) of Article 4 of Directive 2004/39/EC; - (24) 'money-market instruments' means money-market instruments as defined in point (19) of Article 4 of Directive 2004/39/EC; - (25) 'units in collective investment undertakings' means units in collective investment undertakings as referred to in point (3) of Section C of Annex I of Directive 2004/39/EC; - (26) 'emission allowances' means any units recognised for compliance with the requirements of Directive 2003/87/EC excluding derivatives in emission allowances; - (27) 'regulated market' means 'regulated market' as defined in point (14) of Article 4 of Directive 2004/39/EC; - (28) 'multilateral trading facility (MTF)' means multilateral trading facility as defined in point (15) of Article 4 of Directive 2004/39/EC;
+- (23) 'transferable securities' means transferable securities as defined in point (18) of Article 4 of Directive 2004/39/EC; - (23a) 'shares' means securities specified in point 18(a) of Article 4 of Directive 2004/39/EC [new Article 2(1)(9)(a) MiFIR] - (24) 'money-market instruments' means money-market instruments as defined in point (19) of Article 4 of Directive 2004/39/EC; - (25) 'units in collective investment undertakings' means units in collective investment undertakings as referred to in point (3) of Section C of Annex I of Directive 2004/39/EC; - (26) 'emission allowances' means any units recognised for compliance with the requirements of Directive 2003/87/EC excluding derivatives in emission allowances; - (27) 'regulated market' means 'regulated market' as defined in point (14) of Article 4 of Directive 2004/39/EC; - (28) 'multilateral trading facility (MTF)' means multilateral trading facility as defined in point (15) of Article 4 of Directive 2004/39/EC; - (29) 'organised trading facility (OTF)' means any system or facility, which is not a regulated market or MTF, operated by an investment firm or a market operator, in which multiple third-party buying and selling interests in financial instruments are able to interact in the system in a way that results in a contract in accordance with the provisions of Title II of Directive 2004/39/EC;

-- (29) 'organised trading facility (OTF)' means any system or facility, which is not a regulated market or MTF, operated by an investment firm or a market operator, in which multiple third-party buying and selling interests in financial instruments are able to interact in the system in a way that results in a contract in accordance with the provisions of Title II of Directive 2004/39/EC; - (29a) 'trading venue' means any regulated market, MTF or OTF; - (30) 'subsidiary' means a subsidiary undertaking within the meaning of Article 1 of Directive 83/349/EEC; - (31) 'settlement agent' means settlement agent as defined in point (d) of Article 2 of Directive 98/26/EC. - (32) 'management body' means the body or bodies of a CSD, appointed in accordance with the national law, which is empowered to set the CSDs strategy, objectives and overall direction, and which oversees and monitors mangement decision-making.
-This shall include persons who effectively direct the business of the CSD. - Where, according to national law, management body comprises different bodies with specific functions, the requirements of this Regulation shall apply only to those members of the management body to whom the applicable national law assigns the respective responsibility; - (33) 'senior mangement' means those individuals who exercise executive functions within a
+- (29a) 'trading venue' means any regulated market, MTF or OTF; - (30) 'subsidiary' means a subsidiary undertaking within the meaning of Article 1 of Directive 83/349/EEC; - (31) 'settlement agent' means settlement agent as defined in point (d) of Article 2 of Directive 98/26/EC. - (32) 'management body' means the body or bodies of a CSD, appointed in accordance with the national law, which is empowered to set the CSDs strategy, objectives and overall direction, and which oversees and monitors management decision-making.
+This shall include persons who effectively direct the business of the CSD.

+Where, according to national law, management body comprises different bodies with specific functions, the requirements of this Regulation shall apply only to those members of the management body to whom the applicable national law assigns the respective responsibility;
-CSD and who are responsible and accountable to the management body for the day-today management of that CSD.

-2. The Commission shall be empowered to adopt delegated acts in accordance with Article 64 concerning measures to specify the ancillary services set out in points (1) to (4) of Section B of the Annex and the services set out in points (1) and (2) of Section C of the Annex.
+- (33) 'senior management' means those individuals who exercise executive functions within a CSD and who are responsible and accountable to the management body for the day-today management of that CSD. - 2.
+The Commission shall be empowered to adopt delegated acts in accordance with Article 64 concerning measures to specify the ancillary services set out in points (1) to (4) of Section B of the Annex and the services set out in Section C of the Annex.

-Title II

-Securities settlement
+Title II Securities settlement